RxThunder/Skeleton/README.md

 All commands available will be prompted.

 ### Subject

 When your are consuming a source of data, each message is converted into an `AbstractSubject`.
 This subject is an `Observable` & an `Observer` with some subscribers already plugged.

 One of the subscribers is responsible to handle the `acknowledge/non-acknowledge` behavior.

 So basically, when the subject is completed, the message is acknowledged, and you will received a new message when available.

 ### Create a new Route

 Just extends the `Th3Mouk\Thunder\Route\AbstractRoute` into `/src` and it will be automatically added to the router.

 You can modify the `config/services.php` and `composer.json` autoload if you don't want to use `src` folder.

-#### Extra: Handler concept
+#### Extra: Handler

 I personally use `src/route` and `src/handler` structure.
 The term `handler` coming from the Command Bus pattern.

 An handler here, is a small invokable unit that can be reused in multiple contexts, sagas of events, or here again routes.
 The main advantage of this, is you can decouple your code and test it correctly, because yes, this handler will be automatically injected in the container, and you can use DI in its constructor :tada:.

 An example can be:

 ```php
 // src/Handler/PromptHello.php
 namespace App\Handler;